EXPRESSCLUSTER/CreateClusterOnLinux/CommandParameters_en.md

 ```bash
 $ clpcreate add srv <server name> <priority>
 ```
-- Server name: The server name in a cluster (e.g. The output of hostname command)
+- Server name: The server name in a cluster (e.g. The output of hostname command).
+Alphabets must be small letters.
 - Priority: The master server's priority is 0.
 The server priority increases one by one.
   - If a cluster consists of 2 node (server1 and server2) and server1 is the master server, server1's priority is 0 and server2's priority is 1.
+- The following is an example in sample scripts.
   ```perl
   # $server
   #  Top of the list is master node.